 Keep up to date with the city’s ever-changing dining scene thanks to our roundup of the best new restaurants in Hong Kong!

-Editor’s Note: Social distancing regulations remain in place in Hong Kong, so please make sure you follow the latest government advice when dining out.
+Editor’s Note: Social distancing regulations remain in place in Hong Kong, so please make sure you follow the latest government advice if choosing to dine out.

 Read more: New Menus & Dining Deals

 Classic Chinese fare gets a thoroughly modern makeover this month at new gastrobar and restaurant DUCKEE.
 There’s something for everyone here thanks to the “Yin-Yang” Menu, which features both meat and plant-based ingredients in the same dish, highlights of which include the Yin-yang Peking Duck ($298), with portions of roast duck and vegetarian roast duck, Typhoon Shelter Salt and Pepper Squid & Coconut Meat ($88), and Yin-yang Xiao Long Bao ($98), with pork and omnipork.
 While you’re there, don’t miss the bespoke cocktails, which pay homage to traditional Chinese ingredients.
 And if you’re in the mood for entertainment during your visit, step up and try your hand at the interactive Mahjong table.
 Fair warning, it can get pretty competitive – make sure you remember to actually eat your meal!

 DUCKEE, Shop B01-B10, B/F, Lee Garden 3, 1 Sunning Road, Causeway Bay, Hong Kong, 3105 1252, www.facebook.com/duckeehk